What information do I need to reference a journal article?

 Volume number in italics

 The information in some databases is proprietary, meaning it was created or is owned by the database provider and only accessible via that specific database.
 In these cases, you should include the name of the database in your reference list entry to help your reader locate the information you have used.
-For example:

 Reference list entry